raspberrypilearning/electricity-generation/en/step_2.md

 --- /task ---

-You should see a plain background titled "Electricity generation % 2019" and, below, it a horizontal line.
+You should see a background titled "Electricity generation % 2019" and, below, it a horizontal line.

 ![image of background](images/electricity-starter.png){:width="400px"}